-COLUMBUS, Ohio (AP) — The Ohio House has approved Republican Gov. John Kasich's (KAY'-siks) proposal to raise around $1.5 billion for state highway projects through Ohio Turnpike bonds.
+COLUMBUS, Ohio (AP) — A northern Ohio congressman is objecting to Gov. John Kasich's (KAY'-sik's) proposal to use Ohio Turnpike bonds to raise about $1.5 billion for state highway projects.

-The administration has said it will deliver on the promises, but placing precise spending targets in the law would limit flexibility.
+The administration says it will deliver on the Republican governor's promises, but placing precise spending targets in the law would limit flexibility.